kontent-ai/delivery-sdk-net/docs/Working-with-strongly-typed-models.md

 By default, the model properties and content elements are matched by codenames of the elements.
 The SDK tries to convert the element codenames to [PascalCase](https://msdn.microsoft.com/en-us/library/x2dbyw72(v=vs.71)).
 For example, a content element with the codename of `article_title` translates to a property called `ArticleTitle`.

-If you need to change the codename of an element that a property is bound to, you can enrich the property with the `Kentico.Kontent.Delivery.ContentItems.PropertyNameAttribute` attribute.
+If you need to change the codename of an element that a property is bound to, you can enrich the property with the `Kontent.Ai.Delivery.ContentItems.PropertyNameAttribute` attribute.

 ```csharp
 [PropertyName("text_field")]